 Customer complaints can come through different mediums like Google Reviews, a phone call, or even a handwritten letter.
-They’ll each communicate different levels of frustration and require unique solutions to resolve the issue.
+Each one will communicate different levels of frustration and require unique solutions to resolve the issue.
 That said, building out and relying on a roadmap for responding to these complaints is a necessary starting point.
 From there, you should customize this approach for each customer interaction.

 Here's the process we recommend when responding to customer complaints.

 1. Listen to or read the customer's complaint.

 When you have a customer complaint, your first job is to listen to the issue and focus on what your customer is experiencing.
 Regardless of whether the complaint is over a price increase, a bad meal, or a service outage, your customer is reaching out to you to express their frustration.